Megaron

 The megaron also contained the throne-room of the wanax, or Mycenaean ruler, whose throne was located in the main room with the central hearth.
-Similar architecture is found in the Ancient Near East though the presence of the open portico, generally supported by columns, is particular to the Aegean.
+Similar architecture is found in the Ancient Near East, though the presence of the open portico, generally supported by columns, is particular to the Aegean.
 Megara are sometimes referred to as "long-rooms", as defined by their rectangular (non-square) shape and the position of their entrances, which are always along the shorter wall so that the depth of the space is larger than the width.
-There were often many rooms around the central megaron, such as archive rooms, offices, oil-press rooms, workshops, potteries, shrines, corridors, armories, and storerooms for such goods as wine, oil and wheat.
-Evidence suggests that the megara of ancient Greece were often created using the construction techniques of “Wattle-and-Daub” and “Pisé”.
+There were often many rooms around the central megaron, such as archive rooms, offices, oil-press rooms, workshops, potteries, shrines, corridors, armories, and storerooms for such goods as wine, oil, and wheat.
+Evidence suggests that the megara of ancient Greece were often created using the construction techniques of wattle-and-daub and pisé.

 The megaron is thought to have been used for sacrificial processions, as well as for royal functions and court meetings.
-However, parts of the megaron functioned as habitable spaces, and were utilized as living quarters prior to the eighth century BC.
+However, parts of the megaron functioned as living spaces and were used as residences before the eighth century BC.

-Historical Use and Purpose
+Historical use and purpose

 Numerous sources indicate that the megaron was used in two central ways: first and foremost, it was used for religious ceremonies, while also being used to support residents as a dwelling space.
 Additionally, according to Valentin Müller, there is evidence for 32 different types of megaron throughout Greece and parts of Europe and Russia.
 Their use varied significantly depending on the time periods and locations in which they were built.
-Remnants of structures related to the traditional Greek Megaron style buildings can be found in Thessaly and Russia dating back to the Neolithic Era.
+Remnants of structures related to the traditional Greek megaron style buildings can be found in Thessaly dating back to the Neolithic Era.
 Müller asserts that these are some of the first known megaron, classifying them with the designation "Type 1" megarons.
 These initial structures were somewhat similar in design to those found in ancient Greece, but different in their material and roofing style and complexity.
 Müller has classified and archived a number of megaron "typing's" which existed through the first, second and third periods of history, and shows how a number of ethnic groups participated in creating the original and archetypal model which later evolved into the classical Greek megaron structure.

-Eventual Reworking & the Oikos
+Eventual reworking and the oikos

-The Greek Megaron style building was initially structurally designed to allow for religious ceremonies to be held in the central room of the building, while the other rooms supported residence dwelling.
-However, during the eighth century BC, the base layout of the Megaron evolved into what is understood to be the traditional structural design: where the central configuration of the building became more strictly associated with worship.
-The inhabited sections of the structure grew as a subsidiary structure from the traditional megaron design, and became what was later known as an "oikos" in ancient Greece.
+The Greek megaron style building was initially structurally designed to allow for religious ceremonies to be held in the central room of the building, while the other rooms supported residence dwelling.
+However, during the eighth century BC, the base layout of the megaron evolved into what is understood to be the traditional structural design: where the central configuration of the building became more strictly associated with worship.
+The inhabited sections of the structure grew as a subsidiary structure from the traditional megaron design, and became what was later known as an oikos in ancient Greece.